softwaremill/sttp/docs/responses/body.md

 When the above request is completely described and sent, it will result in a `Response[Either[String, Array[Byte]]]` (where the left and right correspond to non-2xx and 2xx status codes, as above).

-Other possible response descriptions include (the first type parameter of `ResponseAs` specifies the type returned as the response body, the second - the capabilities that the backend is required to support to send the request; `Any` means no special requirements):
+Other possible response descriptions include:

 ```scala mdoc:compile-only
 import sttp.client4._